 -or- PUAD 7720: Leadership Skills for the Nonprofit Professional

 |EXSP 8115: Effective Social Media for Nonprofits|

--or- PUAD 7700: Overview of Nonprofit Organizations
+-or- PUAD 7700: Introduction to the Nonprofit Sector

 |EXSP 8159: Strategic Planning for Nonprofit Organizations